MellowCobra/JS-Pascal-Interpreter/README.md

 Most errors are caught by the lexer and the parser.
 Feel free to open up an issue if you find some errors that I do not report accurately.

+## Installation
+* Install using npm: `npm install --global pascal-interpreter`
+* Alias the interpreter: `alias pascaljs="node /path/to/global/node_modules/pascal-interpreter/main.js"`
+* Alias the REPL: `alias pascaljs-repl="node /path/to/global/node_modules/pascal-interpreter/repl.js"`
+> Note: the path to the global node modules will be printed to the console after running the install

 ## Usage:
+### If in the source directory:
 * Run the REPL with `node repl.js`
 * Ask the REPL what it can do with `help`.
 * Exit the REPL with `quit`

 Or
 * Interpret a .pas program file with `node main.js <filename.pas>`
+### If aliased:
+* Run the REPL with `pascaljs-repl`
+* Interpret a .pas program file with `pascaljs <filename.pas>`